-We WILL have Saturday pick-up at the Midtown Farmers Market this week as usual.
-With the ever changing news about the Coronavirus, we need to ensure the safety of you, our composters, and our own composting staff.
+We will continue to have Saturday pick-up at the Midtown Farmers Market until further notice.
+With the ever changing news about the Coronavirus, we need to ensure the safety of you and our own composting staff.

 WHAT TO COMPOST

 • All Vegetarian Scraps*